-Even though Arcos offers many interesting old churches and a castle from the 15th century, we decided to forego a visit in the town.
+Even though Arcos offers many interesting old churches and a castle from the 15th century, we decided to fore go a visit in the town.
 In exchange, we had a relaxing afternoon next to and in the large pool on the hotel property, which offered views of the city in the distance.
 I took advantage of the down time to contact the airline about Alan's luggage.
-Several phone calls later, I learned the bag was at the airport in Barcelona.
-Providing our travel info, they promised it would be delivered to our hotel in Sevilla.
-Hurray!
+Several phone calls later, I discovered the bag was at the airport in Barcelona.
+Providing our travel info, they promised it would be delivered to our hotel in Seville.
+Hooray!

 The next day, we decided to visit the 100-acre Maria Luisa Park and Plaza de Espana.
 The park was formally the gardens for the Palace of San Telmo, the property was donated to the city in 1893 for public use.
 In 1929, the Plaza de Espana was built on the edge of the park for the Iberio-American Exhibition World's Fair.
 The buildings are now used for government offices, but the gardens, fountains, ponds and lush plantings make this not only a beautiful retreat, but provides a great place to hang out in the heat.
 We spent the remainder of the day wandering about the city and getting a little lost.
 Now time to move on to Madrid.